kabarigou/StanMoMo/README.md

 ## Citation

-This package is related to our [paper](https://arxiv.org/abs/2103.15434).
+This package is related to our [paper](https://doi.org/10.1016/j.ijforecast.2022.01.011).
 When referring to this package, please cite as

-> Barigou, K., Goffard, P. O., Loisel, S., & Salhi, Y. (2021).
-Bayesian model averaging for mortality forecasting using leave-future-out validation. arXiv preprint
+> Barigou, K., Goffard, P. O., Loisel, S., & Salhi, Y. (2022).
+Bayesian model averaging for mortality forecasting using leave-future-out validation.
+International Journal of Forecasting. https://doi.org/10.1016/j.ijforecast.2022.01.011
-> arXiv:2103.15434.